-The City Council will follow approved bidding procedures as required by City ordinance on all expenditures exceeding \$10,000.
-City Council will review and approve bids prior to signing contract and/or releasing funds for expenditure.
+Management will follow approved bidding and waiver procedures as required by City ordinance on all expenditures exceeding \$10,000 including those subject to emergency contracting procedures.
+The City Council will review and approve bids prior to the signing of contracts and/or releasing funds for expenditure unless emergency protocols are required.
+Then the appropriate procedures for emergency spending will be followed.

 During the course of the audit, it was noted that the city wrote off and made adjustments to utilities receivables without adequate documentation to support these actions.
-Additionally, it was observed that the City Council has not established formal policies and procedures governing the process of writing off utilities receivable.
+Additionally, it was observed that the City Council has not established formal policies and procedures governing the process of writing off utility receivables.

 Develop and implement documentation protocols for writing off and adjusting utilities receivables, specifying the required supporting documentation and approval processes.
-City Council should promptly establish formal policies and procedures governing the process of writing off and adjusting utilities receivables, outlining clear guidelines, responsibilities, and oversight mechanisms while adhering to\Arkansas Code 14-42-108.
+City Council should promptly establish formal policies and procedures governing the process of writing off and adjusting utilities receivables, outlining clear guidelines, responsibilities, and oversight mechanisms while adhering to Arkansas Code 14-42-108.
+This is a repeat finding.